 I was focused purely on aesthetic.

-In my mind, I was done with the design.
+At the point of presenting those concepts, I was done with the design.
 But for clients, it was just the beginning.
 Of course they wanted to have input.

 Because I wanted to continue to attract highly collaborative clients, I stopped often to assess my process through their eyes.
 Starting at the end was not the answer.